 - I think the project will add vibrancy and fresh modern amenities to the park

-- I believe the park is underutilized at the moment and that every single friend I have in the neighborhood shares this opinion and is for the project
+- The park is underutilized at the moment and that every single friend I have in the neighborhood shares this opinion and is for the project

-- I think that these city partnerships are a good idea so long as the plan is well thought out and contingencies are in place if things don’t happen as expected.
+- These city partnerships are a good idea so long as the plan is well thought out and contingencies are in place if things don’t happen as expected.

 Thoughts from Kevin Apellidoprivado